Parameter Inference from Final-State Entanglement in Higgs Decays: Near-maximal EE in Higgs decays

 The right panel of Fig.~\ref{fig:Higgs_mass-g} shows the EE as a function of $m_W$, with other parameters (including $U(1)_Y$ coupling $g'$) fixed.
 Equivalently, the EE can be viewed as a function of the $SU(2)_L$ coupling $g$ or the weak mixing angle $\sin\theta_W$.
 The global maximum EE selects

-where the $1\sigma$ error again reflects SM parameter and theory input uncertainties.
-The central value differs from the measured $m_W$ by $<0.17\%$.
+where the error again reflects the uncertainties in the inputs.
+The inferred $W$ boson mass value differs from the measured $m_W$ within $0.36\,\sigma$.
 The corresponding near-maximal-EE band for $m_W$ is considerably broader than input uncertainties.

+In Table~\ref{tab:Higgs_W_mass_range}, we summarize the inferred Higgs and $W$ boson mass ranges from the near-maximal EE requirement with each tolerance.
+Since the slight change in the maximal EE point significantly affects the predicted values of $m_{h}$ and $m_{W}$, the difference between our result about $m_{h}$ and its measured value may be explained by considering effects of new physics on Higgs decays.

 In Fig.~\ref{fig:2dimplot_kf_kv}, we use the two-parameter $\kappa$ framework~\cite{LHCHiggsCrossSectionWorkingGroup:2013rie} to probe the impact of Higgs-coupling deviations, representative of beyond-SM scenarios such as two-Higgs-doublet models~\cite{Branco:2011iw}.
 We rescale the SM Higgs couplings as $g_{hVV}\to \kappa_{V} \times g_{hVV}^{\rm SM}$ and $g_{hff}\to \kappa_{f} \times g_{hff}^{\rm SM}$, keeping fermion and vector-boson masses fixed.
 The figure shows the EE in the $(\kappa_f,\kappa_V)$ plane with all other parameters at their SM values.
-The cyan contours denote the near-maximal condition $\Delta EE/EE_{\max} \leq 0.1\%$, which implies
+Assuming a tolerance within $\Delta EE/EE_{\max} \leq 0.1\%$, we obtain

 Thus, the maximal-EE criterion prefers an approximately SM-like balance between $hVV$ and $hff$ couplings.
 As expected for observables built from BRs, the result is largely insensitive to an overall common rescaling of the couplings.
+In other words, our results give an interpretation that new physics models with extended Higgs sectors should satisfy $\kappa_{V} \simeq \kappa_{f}$ to keep the maximal entropy in the SM-like Higgs decays.
+This offers a new insight into which extended Higgs theories are preferred from the perspective of quantum information theory.